GarfieldLeChat/LucidCMS-react/lcms/README.md

-Basic rewrite of y previous frameworks in react
+Basic rewrite of my previous frameworks in react